-Lorazepam, as with other benzodiazepines, is rarely associated with serum ALT or alkaline phosphatase elevations during therapy, and considering its widescale use, clinically apparent liver injury from lorazepam is extremely rare.
-There has been only a single case report of symptomatic, acute liver injury from lorazepam.
-The latency to onset was 9 months and the clinical pattern that of a self-limited cholestatic hepatitis that resolved within 2 months of stopping.
-Similar isolated single cases of clinically apparent hepatitis have been reported with other benzodiazepines including alprazolam, chlordiazepoxide, clonazepam, diazepam, flurazepam and triazolam.
-The clinical pattern of acute liver injury from benzodiazepines is typically cholestatic and mild-to-moderate in severity with a latency of 1 to 6 months.
-Fever and rash are not common nor is autoantibody formation.
+Estazolam, as with other benzodiazepines, is rarely associated with serum ALT elevations, and clinically apparent liver injury from estazolam is extremely rare, if it occurs at all.
+There have been no published case reports of symptomatic, acute liver injury from estazolam.
+Isolated cases of clinically apparent hepatitis have been reported with other benzodiazepines including alprazolam, chlordiazepoxide, clonazepam, diazepam, flurazepam, lorazepam, and triazolam.
+The clinical pattern of acute liver injury from benzodiazepines is typically cholestatic and mild-to-moderate in severity with a latency of 1 to 6 months and full recovery within 1 to 2 months.
+Fever and rash have not been described nor has autoantibody formation.